-Our deep sea wreck fishing trips are run throughout the year in Brighton, with the main target species being Cod, Pollack, Bass, Ling and Conger Eel depending on the season.
+Our deep sea wreck fishing trips are run throughout the year and the main species caught on the wrecks are Cod, Pollack, Bass, Ling and Conger Eel depending on the season.

 If you are new to wrecking or deep sea fishing you can simply turn up, hire the tackle from us and enjoy your day – we’ll show you what to do.
 If you’re bringing your own tackle or simply want more advice about how we fish the wrecks here in Brighton, read on!